 - Distribute the batter between your muffins cups.
 Bake for 15-20 minutes until golden brown and a toothpick inserted into the center comes out clean.

 - Remove the cupcakes and allow them to cool for a while before removing them and placing them on a cooling rack to cool completely.

-- Pour the cashew cream into a bowl and stir in the powdered sugar.
-Place the frosting in the fridge to thicken up for about 30 minutes.
+- Pour the cashew frosting into a bowl and place the frosting in the fridge to thicken up for about 45 minutes.